The only email provider the NSA can’t access?

 Most if not all of the 194 member countries of Interpol have similar intelligence communities with similar missions.
 Then there are Russia and China.

 Geography offers no protection from government surveillance, which generally targets terrorist and criminal activity.
-In the United States there are currently no legal requirements for us to log anything, so we don’t.
+We value your privacy.
+No Metadata is collected or sold.
 We do scan for malicious activity and our servers create activity logs as do all servers these are retained for short periods.

 More troubling than Government surveillance for the vast majority of users is data collection and profiling by big business.
 Companies are collecting, sharing and selling you private information.
 While government surveillance is generally external while companies are on the inside with apps you use and trust or at least accept their terms of service.
 We’re pretty sure the government buys from companies what they don’t collect.

 We believe you have a right to confidential communication.
 Privacy is a right generally valued and protected, we believe it should be expected .
 Our purpose is to help provide private communication over the internet.